pregazzoni/BigInsights-on-Apache-Hadoop/examples/WebHdfsGroovy/README.md

 You have met the [pre-requisites](../../README.md#pre-requisites) and have followed the [setup instructions](../../README.md#setup-instructions) in the top level [README](../../README.md)

 ## Run the example

+There are three examples in this folder written in the [Groovy Language](http://www.groovy-lang.org/) and the Knox Java client library:

+- [Ls.groovy](./Ls.groovy) - this example lists files and folders in the root HDFS folder
+- [Mkdir.groovy](./Mkdir.groovy) - this example creates a folder in HDFS
+- [Put.groovy](./Put.groovy) - this example uploads a file to HDFS

 To run the example [Ls.groovy](./Ls.groovy), in a command prompt window: